sowsan/architecture-center/docs/cloud-adoption/decision-guides/identity/index.md

 Note: Organizations that have adopted Office 365 may have already implemented [directory synchronization](/office365/enterprise/set-up-directory-synchronization) between their on-premises Active Directory infrastructure and Azure Active Directory.

-**Directory synchronization assumptions**.
-Using a synchronized identity solution assumes the following:
+**Directory synchronization assumptions:** Using a synchronized identity solution assumes the following:

 - You need to maintain a common set of user accounts and groups across your cloud and on-premises IT infrastructure.
 - Your on-premises identity services support replication with Azure AD.